 Pledge of Allegiance and have a moment of silence in school.
 This opportunity is at the beginning of the school day.
 Any student or adult may decline to participate in recitation of the Pledge of Allegiance to the flag.
 Students and staff shall observe the moment of silence with no distracting display so that each student may, in the exercise of the students' individual choice, meditate, pray, or engage in any other silent activity that does not interfere with another student's exercise of choice.

-Parent Notification Requirements Under No Child Left Behind (NCLB) Act parents may request, and the school will provide parents information regarding the professional qualifications of the student's classroom teachers.
+Parent Notification Requirements Under No Child Left Behind (NCLB) Act

 The NCLBA establishes a parental "right to know" about the qualifications of those professionals who are educating their students.
 The regulations require the following requirements: